Construction Time Again: Tour

-The tour, which took place in Europe, began in September 1983 in Hitchin, England.
+The Construction Time Again Tour, which took place in Europe, began in September 1983 in Hitchin, England.
+For the first time, the band had a stage concept for the show, which included podiums for the keyboardists and a light show from three lighting towers on stage.
 Following an initial leg of dates in the United Kingdom and Ireland, a second leg in December reached Sweden, Denmark, Belgium, the Netherlands and West Germany.

-In March 1984, the group performed its first dates in Italy and Spain.
-The final date was a one-off show in June supporting Elton John in Ludwigshafen, West Germany, where "People Are People", the lead single from their next album, made its live debut on the special set.
-A tour in support of the act's subsequent studio release, Some Great Reward, followed in September.
+In March 1984, the group performed its first dates in Italy and Spain. on 2 June 1984, three months after the previous show of the tour, Depeche Mode played a one-off show supporting Elton John in Ludwigshafen, West Germany.
+The BBC recorded and broadcast the show on 6 October 1983 on BBC Radio 1 and later released a 7-track sampler from that show on promotional vinyl (catalogue number CN 4304/S).